Sunil Mittal

-Sunil Bharti Mittal (born 23 October 1957) is an Indian billionaire businessman and philanthropist.He is the founder and chairperson of Bharti Enterprises, which has diversified interests in telecom, insurance, real estate, education, malls, hospitality, Agri and food besides other ventures.
-Bharti Airtel, the group's flagship company is one of the world's largest and India's largest telecom company with operations in 18 countries across Asia and Africa with a customer base of over 399 million.
-Bharti Airtel clocked revenues of over US$18 billion in FY2016.
+Sunil Bharti Mittal (born 23 October 1957) is an Indian billionaire industrialist and philanthropist.
+He is the founder and chairman of Bharti Enterprises, which has diversified interests in telecom, insurance, real estate, education, malls, hospitality, Agri and food besides other ventures.

+Bharti Airtel, the group's flagship company is India's largest telecom company with operations in 18 countries across Asia and Africa with a customer base of over 399 million.
+Bharti Airtel clocked revenues of over US$18 billion in FY2023.
 In 2023 he was ranked the 10th richest person in India by Forbes, with an estimated net worth of US$14.8 billion.

+In October 2024, Sunil Mittal was ranked seventh on Forbes list of India's 100 richest tycoons, with a net worth of $30.7 billion.

 In 2007, he was awarded the Padma Bhushan, India's third highest civilian honor.
 On 15 June 2016, he was elected as Chairman of the International Chamber of Commerce.

 Early life

-Sunil Bharti Mittal was born in intercaste Agarwal-Khatri family.
-His father, Sat Paul Mittal, had been the Member of Parliament, Rajya Sabha (Indian National Congress) from Ludhiana, Punjab, he was elected from Punjab for two terms (1976 & 1982) and nominated to the Rajya Sabha once (1988).
-He first joined the Wynberg Allen School in Mussoorie, but later attended Scindia School at Gwalior and he graduated in 1976 from Panjab University, Chandigarh, with a Bachelor of Arts and Science for which he studied in Arya College, Ludhiana.
+Sunil Bharti Mittal was born in Ludhiana, Punjab into an Agarwal family.
+His father, Sat Pal Mittal, had been a Member of Parliament, Rajya Sabha (Indian National Congress) from Ludhiana, Punjab.
+He first joined the Wynberg Allen School in Mussoorie, but later attended Scindia School at Gwalior and he graduated in 1976 from Panjab University, Chandigarh, with a bachelor's degree in economics and political science.
 His father died of cardiac arrest in 1992.